shinra-electric/Sajeon/README.md

 During my time in the Apple Developer Academy, I was tasked with taking an existing app or website and redesigning it.
 I decided to take on this challenge and redesigned an existing app that I thought was poorly designed.

 I added features such as:

 - Exact matches and similar matches
 - Favourites

-I intend on redesigning it again to focus on the primary features, use my own colour scheme, notes, and most importantly add English -> Korean search functionality.
+Before I can post it to the App Store, I intend on redesigning it again with these points in mind:

+- Change the UI to focus on the primary features
+- Add persistance
+- Add English -> Korean search functionality
+- Add notes

 Dictionary data is from [cc-kedict](https://github.com/mhagiwara/cc-kedict)